caltechlibrary/newt/INSTALL-PostgREST.md

 ## Getting recent versions of PostgREST on M1/M2 Macs

 Newt is intended to work along side Postgres and PostgREST.
 I usually install PostgREST from source.
 I've had the best results on both Linux and macOS using GHCup to provide my Haskell build environment.
 Below is a quick recipe for building PostgREST.
-It is not intended to replace the PostgREST project documentation instruction.
-It is offerred here for convience.
-This recipe reflects what I did to get PostgREST current releases installed on a Mac Mini with a M1 processor.
-Your mileage may vary.
+It is not intended to replace the PostgREST project documentation or installation instructions.
+It is offered here for convenience.
+This recipe reflects what I did to get PostgREST current releases installed on a Mac Mini with a M1 processor running macOS Sonoma.
+Your mileage may vary considerably.

 The basic recipe is